-- Sun lamps, hibachi's,

-- Electric heaters,

-- Rice cookers.

-- Refrigerators larger than 4.0 cubic feet,

-- Microwaves (other than the approved combination microwave/refrigerator),

-- Any major appliances or devices deemed unsafe by Residence Life or Public Safety staff.
+Due to the health and safety issues inherent in high-density living environments, the following are prohibited in the residence halls: hot plates, electric skillets, electric indoor grills, toaster ovens, toasters, hot oil popcorn poppers, halogen lights, sun lamps, hibachi's, electric heaters, rice cookers, tanning beds, sandwich makers, multi-plug adaptors, refrigerators larger than 4.0 cubic feet, microwaves (other than the approved combination microwave/refrigerator), major appliances or devices deemed unsafe by Residence Life or Public Safety staff.
 Possession of these items in a residential room, whether in use or not, constitutes a violation of this policy.
 Prohibited items will be confiscated, and students found in violation of the policy may be subject to fines of up to \$100 per item.
 Please refer to the Fire Safety policies for more information.

-Small kitchen appliances are permitted in the common living areas of our Continuing living spaces, including Sandhu Residence Center Suites, Glass Apartments, Davis & Harris Apartments, Chapman Court, Chapman Grand, Panther Village Apartments, and The K.
+Small kitchen appliances are permitted in the common living areas of Sandhu Residence Center Suites as well as Glass, Davis, Harris, Chapman Grand, Panther Village Apartments, and The K.